Track Racing - Frequently Asked Questions

 Endurance racers need excellent fitness, usually expressed as a high VO2 Max measurement that indicates the rider's ability to use oxygen efficiently.

-A Sprinter needs lots of fast-twitch muscle fibres & will train specifically to go like a nutter over 200-1000m.
+A Sprinter needs lots of fast-twitch muscle fibres and will train specifically to go like a nutter over 200-1000m.

 .
 Unless otherwise noted, all Cycling NZ rules apply during all races